 In some cases additional information may be needed, such as a parking plan or a seating layout plan.
-Check with the Zoning Administration Office (703) 228-3883 for additional requirements in filing applications for restaurants and for car dealerships.
+Check with Zoning Administration for additional requirements in filing applications for restaurants and for car dealerships.

 Certificate of Occupancy Process

-1. Before the customer signs their business lease, please check with Zoning at (703) 228-3883 to ensure the proposed use is permitted in the desired location.
+Contact Zoning Administration to ensure the proposed use is permitted in the desired location.

-5. A site inspector will then contact the customer, at which point they will schedule an inspection.
-It is the responsibility of the customer to complete any requested changes to comply with all building codes and zoning ordinances if the inspection reveals this to be necessary.
+A site inspector will then contact the customer to schedule an inspection.
+It’s the responsibility of the customer to complete any requested changes to comply with all building codes and zoning ordinances if the inspection reveals this to be necessary.

-6. After the inspections are signed off, the customer will check with ISD regarding the status of their CO application and find out if there are any outstanding approvals.
+After the inspections are signed off, the customer will check with Inspection Services Division (ISD) regarding the status of their CO application and find out if there are any outstanding approvals.
 If there are outstanding approvals, the agency that is responsible should be contacted and worked with to comply.
 If there are no outstanding issues, ISD will approve the CO and send the application to Zoning for issuance.